bradfrost/atomic-design/chapter-2.md

 **Organisms are relatively complex UI components composed of groups of molecules and/or atoms and/or other organisms**.
 These organisms form distinct sections of an interface.

 Let's revisit our search form molecule.
-A search form can often be found in the header of many Web experiences, so let's put that search form molecule into context of a header organism.
+A search form is found in the header of many Web experiences, so let's put that search form molecule into the context of a header organism.

 {% include figure.html src="../images/content/organism-header.png" caption="The search form molecule placed in the context of the header organism, which also contains the logo atom and the primary navigation molecule." %}